lsu-ddem/pathways-site/content/2_Graphics/1_ProceduralDrawing/2_Lesson_2/index.md

 fill(186, 132, 135); //rose color
 ```

+By increasing one of these numbers, you increase the amount of red, green, or blue (respectively) in your color.
+0 would be none of a color, and 255 would be as much as possible.
+Having a value outside of this range will cause P5 to default to the closest value that the program can process (either 0 or 255)

-We can also pass three or six digit hex code colors into the `fill()` function, but they need to be passed in as a string.
+We can also pass three or six digit hex code colors into the `fill()` function, but they need to be passed in as a **string**.

 ```
 fill('#222222'); //dark grey color
 ```

+These hex code colors are binary representations of various combinations of red, green, and blue, and are a different representation of the same values we discussed with RGB color codes.
+Because each of the three colors have 256 total potential values, there is a possibilty of over 16 million discrete color combinations usilizing these codes; a much larger range of possibilites than the approximately 140 colors identifyable via preset strings.

 One of the benefits of setting color through RGB values is that you can easily change one or more values in realtime by replacing fixed values with variables.
 The code below demonstrates all of the previously discussed methods of setting color with the `fill()`function as well as demonstrating the process of changing color values through interaction: